parsley42/ruby-awstools/README.md

-One of the features that makes `ruby-awstools` powerful is it's variable expansion functionality, allowing centralized configuration data to be retrieved from the central YAML file, CloudFormation template outputs, DNS, etc. String keys and values in YAML configuration files can be expanded with the following syntax:
+One of the features that makes `ruby-awstools` powerful is it's variable expansion functionality, allowing centralized configuration data to be retrieved from the central YAML file, CloudFormation template outputs, DNS, etc.

+### Template String Expansion

+`ruby-awstools` is heavily template based, reading in YAML data structures which get processed and used in AWS method calls.
+After reading in a template, but before parsing the YAML, string replacement is done on variables of the form ${...}.

-* $Var - Direct expansion of a variable from the cloud config file, can be optionally indexed with \[key\]([subkey])...
+* ${var} - retrieve a string from the cloud config file, may optionally be indexed with \[key\]([subkey])...; throws an exception if the reference value isn't a string.
-* $@param - use the value of params[param], obtained from the command line or interactively
+* ${@param(:default)} - use the value of a parameter obtained from the command line or interactively, or use the default value if the parameter is undefined.
-* $$Network - Context-sensitive expansion; individual tools interpret these in a service-specific fashion (e.g. see `cfn`, below)
-* $=Template(:child):Output - retrieve an output from a previously-created
+* ${=Template(:child):Output} - retrieve an output from a previously-created
   cloudformation template.
-When Output is of the form `~(glob)`, a random value from all matching outputs is used; e.g. '~PublicSubnet?'
+(NOT IMPLEMENTED)
-* $%Record - Look up a DNS TXT record from the ConfigSubDom defined in the cloud config file
+* ${%Record} - Look up a DNS TXT record from the ConfigSubDom defined in the cloud config file.
+(NOT IMPLEMENTED)

+### Data Element Expansion

+After parsing the YAML into a data structure, `ruby-awstools` walks the tree and looks for right-hand-side string elements of the form `$var`.
+This allows you to replace array elements and hash values with arbitrarily complex data structures from the cloud config file, e.g. an array of hashes. `$var[key]([subkey])...` can be used to index into a structure.

+### Context Specific Expansion

+Individual tools like `cfn` will perform context specific expansion of certain elements of the form $$var, and these will documented with the individual tool
+* $$Network - Context-specific expansion; individual tools interpret these in a service-specific fashion (e.g. see `cfn`, below)

 # cfn - CloudFormation template generator and management